geoknoesis/spatialwebnode/docs/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

+## About Geoknoesis LLC

+**hstpd** is developed and maintained by [Geoknoesis LLC](https://www.geoknoesis.com), a company specializing in spatial computing and distributed systems.

+**Main Developer**: Stephane Fellah (stephanef@geoknoesis.com)

+For more information about our products and services, visit [www.geoknoesis.com](https://www.geoknoesis.com).